Jump to content

 Updating the compile of Barnyard2 on Windows:

-Updated the scripts for step-by-step explanation What's New in Version 10.3.2023
+Updated the scripts to include step‑by‑step explanations What's New in Version 10.3.2023

 Updating the compile of Barnyard2 on Windows: